Illustrative Industry Architecture to Mitigate Potential Fragmentation across a Central Bank Digital Currency and Commercial Bank Money: Introduction

-A central bank digital currency (CBDC) is a digital payment instrument, denominated in a national unit of account, that is a direct liability of a central bank \cite{bis-aer2021-cbdcs}.
-Central banks are actively exploring CBDCs \cite{bis-cbdc-survey3, ac-cbdc-tracker} with various motivations such as: (i) continuing access to central bank money, (ii) improving resilience, (iii) increasing payments diversity, (iv) encouraging financial inclusion, (v) improving cross-border payments, (vi) supporting privacy, and (vii) facilitating fiscal transfers \cite{bis-gocb-cbdc-designinterop}.
 The design of a CBDC and its underlying system could potentially lead to significant risks, ranging from cyber security risks \cite{bis-aer2021-cbdcs} to financial stability risks \cite{bis-gocb-cbdc-finstab}.
 In addition, we identify a further risk of fragmentation in payments markets and retail deposits unless there is interoperability between CBDCs and existing forms of money.

-In the UK, the Bank of England and HM Treasury have established the CBDC Taskforce to coordinate the exploration of a potential UK CBDC and two external engagement groups, the CBDC Engagement Forum and the CBDC Technology Forum, to gather input on non-technology and technology aspects respectively of CBDC \cite{boe-cbdc-mainpage}.
-The Bank of England and HM Treasury will also launch a consultation in 2022, which will set out their assessment of the case for a UK CBDC \cite{boe-cbdc-consul}.
-In this paper, we focus on a potential UK CBDC and describe an illustrative industry architecture based on the Bank of England's `platform model' \cite{boe-cbdc-disc-paper}.
+In the UK, the Bank of England and HM Treasury have established the CBDC Taskforce to coordinate the exploration of a potential UK CBDC as well as two external engagement groups \textendash the CBDC Engagement Forum and the CBDC Technology Forum \textendash to gather input on non-technological and technological aspects respectively, of CBDC \cite{boe-cbdc-mainpage}.
+The Bank of England and HM Treasury were also to launch a consultation in 2022, which set out their assessment of the case for a UK CBDC \cite{boe-cbdc-consul}.

+In this paper, we focus on a potential UK CBDC and describe an illustrative industry architecture based on the Bank of England's ``platform model'' \cite{boe-cbdc-disc-paper}.
 Our contribution is the concept of ecosystems that provide a common programmability layer across both CBDC and commercial bank money and thereby place both forms of money on a similar footing.
 We hope the architecture presented in this paper will stimulate discussion and look forward to ongoing industry engagement on CBDC.